imagineLife/nodeWork/in-depth/child-process/with-docs/readme.md

 - run a parent && child process
 - set the parent process to wait for the child process to finish (synchronous)
   - A: set child to evaluate a console.log of 'test child string'
-  - B: exit with a non-zero exit code from the child-process:
+  - B: exit with a non-zero exit code from the child-process
-  - C: throw an error with a string reading 'manually thrown error', and catch the error gracefully
+  - C: set child to evaluate an error being thrown with a string reading 'manually thrown error', and catch the error gracefully in the parent
 - set the child-process method to work with a callback, asynchronously
   - D: set the child process to...
     - log a string of 'A'